How to thread a singer simple sewing machine is important to know if you have one of these sewing machines or planning to buy one.

 - Now put the spool cap on the thread so it does not move.

-- If you check properly on the top of the machine you will see there is a diagram showing the threading path with dotted line direction.
+- If you check properly on the top of the machine you will see there is a diagram showing the threading path with a dotted line direction.
 Follow the dotted line direction.
 Hook the thread on every stop properly.

 - Notice carefully you will see a few tiny holes on the flat side of the bobbins, grab the thread tail and pass it through any of these holes from inside.